 The HP22A is manufactured using (AFAIK), Zamak 3, a zinc alloy.
 The receiver (frame), barrel, and slide are metal-injection molded (?), then roughly finished and polished.
 Critical parts of the pistol are steel, such as the barrel sleeve, chamber face, extractor face, etc. This is a good thing!
 However, out of the box, your HP22A may feel 'gritty' and dirty (I have to wonder about water shortage affecting the production line, or perhaps Phoenix Arms uses a dry finishing lubricant, such as Ezoxx?).
 This was the case with Pelosi, but Feinstein seemed to have had a surprisingly better fit and finish.

-At any rate I highly recommend a thorough cleaning before heading out to the range with a new, out-of-the-box pistol.
+At any rate I highly recommend a thorough cleaning before heading out to the range with any new, out-of-the-box pistol.
 And don't use too much lube.
 You'll get a good idea of where to apply oil on the receiver and slide after a break-in of a hundred rounds or so.
-These wear spots showed up better on Pelosi than Feinstein due to the 'blueing' (if you can call it that - since the pistol is mostly Zamak, my guess it's more like a chemical dip), but you'll still be able to tell on the nickel-colored variant.
+These wear spots showed up better on Pelosi than Feinstein due to the 'bluing' (if you can call it that - since the pistol is mostly Zamak, my guess it's more like a chemical dip), but you'll still be able to tell on the nickel-colored variant.

 Out of the box, Feinstein was dead-on accurate.
 On the other hand, Pelosi shot low and to the left (which is to be expected from that skank).
 You'll need a sturdy screwdriver to adjust windage, but the rear sight is click-adjustable.
 To move the point of impact to the left, turn the screw clockwise, and so on.
 I was quite pleased with the plinking accuracy: